arvindatmuri/arvindatmuri/README.md

 ❗ I Primarily work on Python , but i do have experience in Java and many other languaes.

-🐱‍🏍 I'm skilled in: Test Automation Using Selenium, Appium using (pyTest, RobotFramework, Unittest, Junit, TestNG) and Cypress, NLP, Data Scraping.
+🐱‍🏍 I'm skilled in: Test Automation Using Selenium, Appium using (pyTest, RobotFramework, Unittest, Junit, TestNG) and Cypress, NLP.

 🤔 I’m interested in: Artificial Intelligence🤖 & Cloud ☁